duffcodester/hm/README.md

 NYS  - Parent can subscribe a child to a content provider (premium)
 NYS  - Parent will have a dashboard that they can select each child and see a dashboard of activity including a pie chart with type of challenges completed, points earned, etc
 NYS  - Parent will have a queue where activities they need to do go.
 Such as notification to validate a challenge
-NYS  - Parent can register
-NYS  - Parent registers a child.
-Child and parent relationship is static
-NYS  - Parent has a login (email address for user name)
-NYS  - Child has a login
-NYS  - Parent can reset a child's password
 NYS  - System resets Parent's password upon request
-NYS  - Maximum points that can be assigned to a challenge is 99 points.
-Max reward points 9999
 NYS  - Child can search community pool for challenges (not rewards) and send it to parent as a challenge they would like to do